-While HTC does not manage any programs, Ohio University's Office of Education Abroad has an extensive list of study abroad programs and scholarships.
+While HTC does not manage any programs, Ohio University's Office of Globa has an extensive list of study abroad programs and scholarships.
 The Office of Nationally Competitive Awards also helps students apply for scholarships like the Benjamin A. Gilman International Scholarship.

 HTC highly encourages its students from all academic disciplines to spend time studying or researching in another country for a semester, a year, a summer, or even during winter break.
 By coordinating the program with their Director of Studies, most students are able to study abroad at least once without lengthening the time it takes to receive their degree.